 Whether it’s creating and editing vector graphics, illustrations or infographics, we’ve picked out the best free software for the job.
 All of these tools will help you achieve great results, and won't spoil your work with watermarks.

-A powerful vector graphics tool that's free, even for commercial use
+A powerful vector graphics tool that's free and open source

 Open source vector graphics editor Inkscape is widely known as the free counterpart to Adobe Illustrator – and for good reason.
 This free vector editor is a great choice for budding graphic designers thanks to its huge array of advanced tools and effects, including complex path operations, node editing, bitmap tracing and path-based text.